muharandy/hdf/install.md

 create database oozie;
 grant all privileges on oozie.* to 'oozie'@'localhost' identified by 'cloudera123';
 grant all privileges on oozie.* to 'oozie'@'%.gce.cloudera.com' identified by 'cloudera123';
+create database superset DEFAULT CHARACTER SET utf8;;
+grant all privileges on superset.* to 'superset'@'localhost' identified by 'cloudera123';
+grant all privileges on superset.* to 'superset'@'%.gce.cloudera.com' identified by 'cloudera123';
+create database druid DEFAULT CHARACTER SET utf8;;
+grant all privileges on druid.* to 'druid'@'localhost' identified by 'cloudera123';
+grant all privileges on druid.* to 'druid'@'%.gce.cloudera.com' identified by 'cloudera123';
 ```

 Create Database for SAM and Schema Registry